mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 Finally, to create nodes using the new zone, the MachineSet manifest must be added setting the zone attributes.
 The steps below show how to check the instance offered by the zone, and create the MachineSet manifest based on the existing one in the Local Zone of Buenos Aires(`us-east-1-bue-1a`):

-> Note: The Local Zone of Buenos Aires (`us-east-1-bue-1a`) was intentionally picked as it currently does not support AWS Application Load Balancers (ALB), used in New York zone (`us-east-1-nyc-1a`).

 - Check and export the instance type offered by the Zone: